Updated May 31, 2023

-The above command will replace the string ‘Country’ with ‘India’ from the lines 1 to 3
+The above command will replace the string ‘Country’ with ‘India’ from lines 1 to 3

 $sed '4,$ s/Country/India/' sample.txt

-7. $ – Indicates the Last Line: This will perform the replace operation from starting from 4th line to the end of the file.
+7. $ – Indicates the Last Line: This will perform the replace operation from the 4th line to the end of the file.

 Let us now see the use of the print expression.

 Once the replace operation has been performed.
 It will duplicate that specific line.
 Primarily, the line where no substitution is performed will not undergo any duplicate operations.

 2. Printing only the Substituted Lines: Use of the -n option and print expression prints only the lines where substitution occurs.
 In other words, we can say that it will skip the duplicate lines.